Month 10:23, Week 4:1 (Rishon/Pesach), Year:Day 5949:287 AM

 Continued from Part 1

-The following is an apologetics series of responses to critiques made proponents of eternal damnation or annihilation of the wicked to the original article by this author, Pauline Universalism I: The Case for Cosmic Reconciliation and the wider Universal Salvation website of this ministry.
+The following is an apologetics series of responses to critiques made by proponents of eternal damnation or annihilation of the wicked to the original article by this author, Pauline Universalism I: The Case for Cosmic Reconciliation and the wider Universal Salvation website of this ministry.

 OBJECTION